 Office hours: By appointment

-CourseWare: we will use a Facebook group, an anonymous imageboard, plus a tumblr collecting references to artworks and other case studies.
+CourseWare: we will use a Facebook group, plus a tumblr collecting references to artworks and other case studies.

 Intro: Deep Surfing

 Create an art made of communication.
-It can be a digital performance, a social network intervention, an absurd protocol, a relational work, a misuse of a communication platform, a social engineering stunt, etc.
+It can be a digital performance, a social network intervention, an absurd protocol, a relational work, a misuse of a communication platform, a social engineering stunt, and identity performance

 Grading: D if it doesn’t include other humans, bonus if it’s non-digital or low-tech.

 Reading: Taking the Whole Earth Digital - from Counterculture to Cyberculture by Fred Turner